Tinkar Valley: History

 According to the Himalayan Gazetteer, the entire Byans region to the south as well as north of the Mahakali River used to be part of Kumaon.
 After the unification of Nepal in the 18th century, Nepal expanded northwest and conquered the kingdoms of Kumaon as well as Garhwal.
 The expansion lasted till 1815.
 In that year, the Anglo-Nepalese War saw the British general Ochterlony evict the Nepalese from Garhwal and Kumaon across the Mahakali River.
 After agreeing the Treaty of Sugauli, which made a territorial settlement along the Mahakali River, the Nepalese appealed to the British governor general that they were entitled to the areas to the east (here, southeast) of the Mahakali River.
 The British conceded the demand, and the Tinkar Valley with its large villages of Chhangru and Tinkar was transferred to Nepal.

 The British, however, retained the areas to the northwest of the Mahakali River, including the Kuthi Valley and the Kalapani territory near the headwaters of the Mahakali.
+When the zamindars of Byans were informed of the decision to transfer Changru and Tinkar, they petitioned Commissioner G. W. Traill in March 1817, stating that the remaining six villages — Budhi, Garbyang, Nabi, Rongkong, Gunji and Kuti — were entirely dependent on the agricultural production of Changru and Tinkar, and that they would be forced to desert their villages or divert their entire trade to the Doti marts in Nepal if the transfer proceeded..
 Thus the "parganah [of] Byans" got divided across the two countries.

 Since the British operated an open border with Nepal, allowing free movement of people across it, the normal intercourse of the Tinkaris with their fellow Byansis on the Indian side is likely to have continued unhindered.
 They continued to use the Lipulekh Pass on the Indian side for their commerce with the Tibetans.
 They also use the road on the Indian side to travel to Khalanga where they spend the winters as part of their transhumance practices.
 The footbridge at Sitapul near the mouth of Tinkar Khola is used to transit to the Indian side of the border.
 Likewise the zamindars (landholders) on the Indian side that owned land in Nepal continued to operate such lands.